Sorcerer

 Major Metamagic

-At 17th level, in addition to a minor metamagic option, you gain one major metamagic option.
+17th-level Sorcerer feature In addition to a Minor Metamagic option, you gain one Major Metamagic option.
 These are more powerful expressions of your magics, though they come at significantly higher costs.
-You gain an additional major metamagic option at 20th level.
+You gain an additional Major Metamagic option at 20th level.

 Major Metamagic Options